rethinkdb/www/_posts/2019-11-19-technical-update-keep-the-ball-rolling.md

 author_github: gabor-boros
 ---

-As you assumedhave noticed in our in our [previous blog post](https://rethinkdb.com/blog/community-update-stayin-alive), we did not cover every technical detail of what is going on around RethinkDB.
+As you have noticed in our [previous blog post](https://rethinkdb.com/blog/community-update-stayin-alive), we did not cover every technical detail of what is going on around RethinkDB.
 Also mentioned earlier in a GitHub [issue](https://github.com/rethinkdb/rethinkdb/issues/6747), communication was not our strength with regard to the future of the project, and we promised this would change.
 In keeping our word, here is a summary of what’s been going on the last few months and what’s in store.

 ## Database related changes